 After a period of service in France, he developed severe bronchitis and was sent to hospital in Birmingham, England.
 After he recovered, he returned to the front and was 'taken on strength' in the Officers Cadet Battalion in England and promoted to 2nd Lieut.
 After rejoining the 24th Btn., he saw action at Mont St. Quentin in October 1918, where he was awarded the Military Cross.
 He was promoted to Full Lieutenant before the Armistice and returned to Australia on 22 August, 1919.

 Percy kept a detailed journal of his service life spanning 1915-1919.
 This covered events prior to his enlistment, as well as his service abroad in Gallipoli, France and Belgium.
 Percy continued this documentation until his return to Australia on 13 October 1919.
 His daughter Betty Smythe transcribed the diaries containing this journal to computer, prior to donating them to the Australian War Memorial in Canberra.
-It is available online and also on C.D. for anyone who is interested.
+It is available online and also as a podcast for anyone who is interested.

 This series of diary accounts are a valuable source of primary information (especially for those who are researching the 3rd, 24th and 56th Bns), as they give details of the battles from the perspective of a soldier who served on the front lines.
 Percy mentions so many of his comrades by name with details of their actions and in many cases, of how, when and where they died.